Washington Research Consortium on Korea

 The Laboratory’s research activities will contribute to the broader development of Korean studies, particularly in the disciplines of history and political science.
 The Laboratory’s multidisciplinary research and methodology involve the fields of social history; diplomatic history; strategy and national security studies; data collection and analysis; postmodern concepts of statehood and methods of state control; evolving concepts of citizenship and identity; domestic politics; and the impact of markets, transnational networks, and new sources of information on society.
 These areas of study constitute new approaches to addressing the issue of North Korea and will lead to a growing body of scholarly literature that looks at the country not as a static whole but as a highly complicated and interrelated set of challenges that pose problems for regional stakeholders in a globalized world.

 The Laboratory’s findings will have implications for key scholarly debates and will constitute a leading wave of new research between senior scholars and “rising stars” that collectively moves beyond one-dimensional assessments of North Korea as an opaque unitary actor.
-The Laboratory will create a wave of theoretically rigorous, empirically nuanced, and objective research that will advance our understanding of a country whose fate will engage the core interests of South Korea and other major players in the region.
+The $1.25 million Laboratory will produce 5 scholarly books and 15 refereed journal articles, generating a new wave of theoretically rigorous, empirically nuanced, and objective research that will advance our understanding of a country whose fate will engage the core interests of South Korea and other major players in the region.

-This multiyear research project was made possible by the generous support of the Korean Studies Promotion Service (KSPS) of the Academy of Korean Studies (AKS).
+This multiyear research project (2016 – 2021) was made possible by CSIS and the support of the Korean Studies Promotion Service (KSPS) of the Academy of Korean Studies (AKS).

 Senior Adviser and Korea Chair, CSIS